|Youth License (12 – 17 years old) – Includes Angling, Hunting, Shellfish and Columbia Rvr Basin Endorsement||$10.00|

 - Youth that have applied for Point Savers in the respective hunt series for the current year are NOT eligible for a guaranteed “First Time” tag.

-- Applications must be received before the hunt begins.
+- Youth must obtain the controlled hunt tag before the hunt begins.

 - Adults who apply in a party with a youth in the controlled hunt drawing and are unsuccessful will not receive tags if the youth requests a “First Time” tag.